 Made from All Organic Ingredients and lots of time.
 Organically grown and distilled Minnesota extractives.
 Try Cinnamon, Clove, Coffee, Anise, and several types of Vanilla.

-Limited availability in 2022.
+Limited availability in late 2022.
 Lion's Main, King Trumpet, Oysters,

 The Shire, like many small and specialty farms face an uncertain future in